yuanqing/generate-css/README.md

 ## Features

-- Style your HTML using functional CSS classes, with support for applying styles specific to pseudo-classes (eg. `hover:bg-black`, `group-hover:bg-black`) and breakpoints (eg. `sm@bg-black`)
+- Style your HTML using functional CSS classes, with support for applying styles specific to a pseudo-class (eg. `hover:bg-black`, `parent-hover:bg-black`) and/or specific to a breakpoint (eg. `sm@bg-black`)
 - Guarantees zero unused CSS; classes are only included in the generated CSS file if they are actually used

 ## Example